Aliases for MAPT Gene

 GeneCards Summary for MAPT Gene

 MAPT (Microtubule-Associated Protein Tau) is a Protein Coding gene.
-Diseases associated with MAPT include frontotemporal dementia with parkinsonism-17 and mapt-related disorders.
+Diseases associated with MAPT include pick disease and supranuclear palsy, progressive.
 Among its related pathways are MAPK signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is MAP4.

 UniProtKB/Swiss-Prot for MAPT Gene